fabbriciocruz/kubernetes/AmazonEKS/Amazon_VPC_CNI_plugin.md

     If your version is earlier than 1.9.0, then you must update it.
 For more information, see the updating sections of [Managing the Amazon VPC CNI add-on](https://docs.aws.amazon.com/eks/latest/userguide/managing-vpc-cni.html)

-3. Enable the parameter to assign prefixes to network interfaces for the Amazon VPC CNI Daemonset.
-When you deploy a 1.21 or later cluster, version 1.10.1 or later of the VPC CNI add-on is deployed with it, and this setting is true by default.

-    * Check if the parameter is enabled

-        ```sh
-        kubectl describe daemonsets.apps -n kube-system | grep ENABLE_PREFIX_DELEGATION
-        ```

-    * If the command above returns "false" then run the following command

-        ```sh
-        kubectl set env daemonset aws-node -n kube-system ENABLE_PREFIX_DELEGATION=true
-        ```

-4. (Optional, but recommended) The Amazon VPC CNI add-on configured with its own IAM role that has the necessary IAM policy attached to it.
-For more information, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html)

-5. Enable the parameter to assign prefixes to network interfaces for the Amazon VPC CNI Daemonset (ENABLE_PREFIX_DELEGATION)<br>
+4. Enable the parameter to assign prefixes to network interfaces for the Amazon VPC CNI Daemonset (ENABLE_PREFIX_DELEGATION)<br>

     If the EKS Cluster version is 1.21 or later the parameter ENABLE_PREFIX_DELEGATION is true by default